emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `8`

-  Size of the pool of MQTT clients that will ingest messages from the remote broker.<br/>
+  Size of the pool of MQTT clients that will ingest messages from the remote broker.<br />
 This value will be respected only if 'remote.topic' is a shared subscription topic or topic-filter (for example `$share/name1/topic1` or `$share/name2/topic2/#`), otherwise only a single MQTT client will be used.
 Each MQTT client will be assigned 'clientid' of the form '${clientid_prefix}:${bridge_name}:ingress:${node}:${n}'